asapdiscovery/asap-fitness.github.io/contributing.md

            └── omicron-spike-mABs.md
 ```

+The landing page for a given virus is located at `experiments/<virus>/index.md`.
+Editing the contents of this file will determine the content of the landing page.

 Experiments for a given viral protein are located in a corresponding viral subdirectory underneath another directory called `posts/`.
 The markdown files in the `experiments/<virus>/posts/` directory contain the write-ups for each DMS experiment.

 ### Adding your experiments